pip010/scirun4plus/README.md

 modules
 =======

 SolveBiotSavartContour : Given a domain mesh and coil mesh in the for of curve-mesh the module calculates the B-field and A-field per mesh node using BiotSvart method for close contours.
 Piece-wise integration is conducted per domain mesh node and the constant value per coil model edge is considered as the current through the coil at any certain moment.
-Positive current is assumed to designate integration in direction as the order of edge nodes, while a negatie one integration in the direction oposite the order of edge nodes.
+Positive current is assumed to designate integration in direction as the order of edge nodes, while a negative one in the direction oposite the order of edge nodes.

 ModelCoil : The module serves as a helper for generating coil mesh in accordance of predefined coil(s) configuration.